mirman-school/hoc-climatedata/README.md

 ### `visualizer.py`
 This is where we write our code.
 You'll see two example functions: one for printing text to the Terminal, and one for creating graphs of our data.
 We use [pyplot](http://matplotlib.org/users/pyplot_tutorial.html) to generate our graphs.

+## Running your code
+To run the Python code, you will use Terminal.
+Open it up, and use the `cd` command to navigate to this folder.
+Terminal opens one level above your `Downloads/` folder, so if you downloaded/unzipped this folder in your Downloads, enter:

+    cd Downloads/hoc-climatedata-master

+If it's on your Desktop, same thing, but `Desktop` in lieu of `Downloads`.

+From there, to run and re-run your code, enter:

+    python3 visualizer.py